nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

-discipline machine-checked and its performance bound mechanized before a line of production code was written.[^eos-proofs] The storage and execution layers I didn't have to build at all: castore and composefs already exist, already verified, sitting on the shelf.
+discipline machine-checked and its performance bound mechanized before a line of production code was written.[^eos-proofs] The storage and execution layers I didn't have to build at all: castore and composefs already exist, already verified.
 What remains is mostly connective tissue and one new but bounded piece, the interface analyzers, and none of it is research.